Middle School Youth Ministry

 The St. Francis Xavier Middle School Youth program (grades 6-8) provides a great opportunity for our youth to meet new friends, have fun, enjoy fellowship, participate in mission and service, and grow in their Catholic faith while growing closer to Christ and His Church.
 Our regular meetings are held on Mondays from 6:00-8:00 p.m. in the Parish Hall.
 We'd love to have you and your friends join us as we strive for Christ together.

-youth ministry programs are cancelled until after easter to help prevent the spread of corona virus. thank you for your cooperation, and please keep praying for the end of it.
+in-person youth ministry meetings are cancelled until further notice to prevent the spread of covid-19. thank you for your cooperation, and please keep praying for the end of it.

 Continue the Conversation at Home: